Disappointments with Violence and Social Orders

 To differentiate within these “natural states” they talk about different kinds of institutionalization that can happen.
 The state itself can become less personalized.
 Public law can become more binding.
 The military can be centralized and brought under political control.
 That’s all true, but at that point, what are we even talking about?
 Isn’t a society with an impersonal state apparatus under a binding regime of public law with a tightly controlled military an incredibly different thing from a world where there’s a loose coalition of nobles behind a king?
 How is the shadow of civil war possibly similar between those two cases?
 Maybe I just didn’t get it, but this felt less plausible to me as I went.

-Perhaps less annoying for the average reader of the book, but more annoying for what I wanted out of it, the description of the dynamics of “open access orders” felt half baked and dated.
-They acknowledge that open-access orders can fall apart, but they give us very little that would predict when they would or wouldn’t and thus the explanation of why they persist feels almost completely lacking.
+Particularly disappointing for me (though perhaps not for the average reader) was the coverage of political dynamics in open access orders.
+NWW acknowledge that open-access orders can fall apart, but they give us very little that would predict when they would or wouldn’t and thus the explanation of why they persist feels almost completely lacking.
 Several times they seem to say that the underlying glue is that small coordinated interests have to compete with each other through elections and often meaningfully defeat each other.
 They keep saying “Mancur Olson’s Rise and Decline of Nations Theory would have predicted the US would be dead right now!”
 The irony of course is that they wrote this book right at the time that sharp people like Ed Glaeser started saying “wow Mancur Olson’s Rise and Decline of Nations Theory is such a good explanation of why the US is dead right now.”